Modesto, California’s Straight Pride Parade Is A ‘Dog Whistle To White Supremacy,’ Says Organizer’s Son

 In fact, the organizers of Modesto’s parade, Don Grundmann of Santa Clara and Mylinda Mason of Modesto, via the National Straight Pride Coalition, say they have a “far more comprehensive policy” of why Straight Pride parades are needed.

-Specifically, they claim that the parade will celebrate not only heterosexuality, but also Western civilization and Christianity.
+Specifically, they claim that the parade will celebrate not only heterosexuality but also Western civilization and Christianity.
 “There’s essentially a war between two opposing religions.
 One is Christianity, and the other is satanism and humanism,” said Grundmann.

 According to the Anti Defamation league, such terms are used by white nationalist organizations as code words.

-Mason’s 28-year-old son, Matthew Mason, agrees.
-Matthew, who is gay, agrees.
+Mason’s 28-year-old son, Matthew Mason, who is gay, agrees.
 “This isn’t ‘straight pride’.
 This is hate pride,” he says.

 “I am in a unique place to call her out for where she's coming from, which is white supremacy, and I did not feel like I had the right to stay silent,” Matthew Mason said. https://t.co/pR6qiAG71u